aredn/documentation/arednGettingStarted/node_admin.rst

   Enabling this switch will allow your node to route traffic from its Mesh interface to/from its WAN interface.
 This allows any device on the local mesh network to use the WAN on your node, typically for accessing the Internet.
 It is usually not desirable to route Internet traffic over your Mesh interface.
 AREDN |trade| is an FCC Part 97 amateur radio network, so be sure that any traffic which will be sent over the radio complies with FCC Part 97 rules.
 If you want local devices to have wireless Internet access, consider using an FCC Part 15 access point instead of your node's WAN gateway.
 The default value is ``disabled`` and it is recommended that you keep this default unless there is a special reason to enable it.

 LAN to WAN
   The default value is ``enabled`` which allows devices on your node's LAN to access your node's WAN network.
 Setting this value to ``disabled`` will prevent LAN devices from accessing the WAN, which means that your LAN hosts will not be able to reach the Internet even if your node has Internet access via its WAN.
-You may need to disable WAN access if your device needs to be connected to two networks at once, such as an Ethernet connection to your node as well as a WiFi connection to a local served agency network.
+You may need to disable WAN access if your device needs to be connected to two networks at once, such as an Ethernet connection to your node as well as a wifi connection to a local served agency network.

 LAN default route
   Your node's DHCP server will provide routes to its LAN devices so they can access any available networks.
 A default route is required for WAN access, and that is provided automatically if **LAN to WAN** is *enabled* as discussed above.
 However, some LAN devices (such as certain IP cameras) may not support DHCP option 121, so they will require a default route in order to access the mesh network.
 Setting this value to ``enabled`` will provide a default route to those devices.
-If a LAN device is connected to two networks at once, such as an Ethernet connection to your node as well as a WiFi connection to a local served agency network, care should be taken to understand how the device will deal with default routes to more than one network.
+If a LAN device is connected to two networks at once, such as an Ethernet connection to your node as well as a wifi connection to a local served agency network, care should be taken to understand how the device will deal with default routes to more than one network.
 The default value is ``disabled`` and you should not enable it unless you have a special reason to do so.

 You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` your changes.